Pauperformance/dev/pages/phd_guidelines.md

 ---
 ### How to become a PhD

-Becoming a Pauper honourable Dignitary is easy.
+Becoming a PhD of Pauperformance is easy, unlike in real life.

 If you have a Twitch/YouTube channel with at least 100 followers you can join the network today.